r-grandorder/tri-hermes/en/pages/Singularity/septem.md

 Well, Emperor Nero Claudius came earlier than I thought.

 **G：???:**
-&ndash;You there. {(M) The boy who looks like a rookie. /(F) The girl who's doing her best. }Are you the guest commander I've heard so much about?
+&ndash;You there. [♂ The boy who looks like a rookie. /♀ The girl who's doing her best. ]Are you the guest commander I've heard so much about?
 I guess looks can be deceiving.

 **Boudica:**
 Thank you for travelling so far.
 I'm Boudica, general of the Gaul expedition.